 Attendance and active participation are mandatory and necessary for educational success, especially on days of invited speakers.
-If you are enrolled in the face-to-face section, you are expected and required to attend class face-to-face and not via zoom.
+You are expected and required to attend class face-to-face and not via zoom.

 An unexcused absence will have a negative impact on your grade.
 Requests for an excused absence must be received in advance of missing class by contacting Mr. McQuagge and Mrs. Imler.